AshleyF/cubing/solver333/readme.md

 I'm hoping that such an approach will cause the system to do block building or could be influenced by weights to tend to use layer-by-layer, Roux-style, Petrus-style, ZZ-style EO-line, corners first, etc. It may automatically do interesting things like influencing edges during F2L/SB, etc. The hope is to have a solver for first/second block in Roux for example and use pattern matching for the rest and to have solves from which humans can learn (human-like to some degree).

 Interesting that with block building, having individual pieces in place can be _bad_.
 For example, F2L cases where a corner or edge is already in place are _harder_.
-They need to be pair outside of the "slot" in which they belong and then inserted as a unit.
+They need to be paired outside of the "slot" in which they belong and then inserted as a unit.